 Administered by Atlanta Department of Transportation (ATLDOT), Vision Zero is a systems-based approach to eliminating traffic fatalities and serious injuries through safer street design, speed management, and other proven strategies.
-The One Atlanta Strategic Transportation Plan envisions a safe, welcoming and inclusive city committed to ending traffic deaths through an improved understanding of city streets using data analysis and intentional strategies.
 In April 2020, the City of Atlanta solidified this commitment by passing the Vision Zero ordinance, 20-O-1239, requiring a Vision Zero Action Plan and authorizing a 25 mph default speed limit on many city streets.
-In Fall 2020, Atlanta Regional Commission (ARC) announced that it would be awarding funds to the City of Atlanta through its Transportation Improvement Program (TIP) to create a Vision Zero Action Plan.
+With the support of the Atlanta Regional Commission and over 35 stakeholder agencies, ATLDOT completed the Vision Zero Action Plan in November 2023, with a goal of meeting Vision Zero by the year 2040.

 As a part of its Vision Zero efforts, ATLDOT will prioritize the needs of the city’s most vulnerable roadway users, including pedestrians, bicyclists, children, older adults, and especially those communities in greatest need.
 Centering equity in all facets of this program will be an integral and intentionally inclusive aspect of Vision Zero Atlanta.
 This equity framework will be used to identify opportunities for tailored engagement throughout our Vision Zero work and will be encompassed in ATLDOT’s project prioritization.